steveloughran/hadoop-trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-registry/src/site/markdown/registry/registry-architecture.md

 # Registry Architecture

 ZK is used as the underlying system of record.
-Writes update entries in the ZK namespace, reads query it
+Writes update entries in the ZK namespace, reads query it.

 1. all writes are asynchronous and eventually consistent across the ZK quorum.
 All that is guaranteed is that updates from a single client are processed in